 But first, ask yourself do you want to make a career in actuaries?
 For any confusion, I will suggest you go for Career Counseling.

-Apart from this, you have to prepare a presentation, reports, valuations and update your company and client on a regular basis.
+Apart from this, you have to prepare a presentation, reports, valuations and update your company and client regularly.

 Statistical methods are used by actuaries to estimate the probability of future events such as death, retirement, motor accident, movement of stock prices, etc. And on that basis, this calculation risk is analyzed and accordingly insurance these factors are kept in mind.